 - Changes to content and format to maximize student comprehension

 - Ideal timing (pre vs post-matriculation)

-Once this report and set of recommendations is available, the project team will engage broadly with campus stakeholders to determine next steps.
+Once this report and set of recommendations are available, the project team will engage broadly with campus stakeholders to determine the next steps.